kaytwo/satc-api-2024/index.md

 Participation in the workshop is by invitation based on applications submitted by interested researchers.
 To apply, **please submit all application materials by {{site.deadline}} on [this link](https://uchicago.co1.qualtrics.com/jfe/form/SV_6PZRP8m1VVaWbjw)**.

-The purpose of this workshop is to provide individuals who have never received a SaTC award with tips and tools for navigating the NSF’s proposal review process, with a focus on SaTC's goals, thereby increasing both the quality of their proposal submissions and, in turn, the number of proposals funded.
-To that end, this workshop will provide participants with opportunities to meet and network with industry mentors in addition to attend panels and sessions covering topics such as:
+The purpose of this workshop is to provide individuals who have never received a SaTC award with tips and tools for navigating the NSF’s proposal review process, with a focus on SaTC's goals.
+We expect that doing so will increase both the quality of their proposal submissions and, in turn, the number of proposals funded.
+To that end, this workshop will provide participants with opportunities to meet and network with mentors in addition to attending panels and sessions covering topics such as:

 - Crafting a Research Proposal Narrative
 - Research Project Development